sunsetzfrags/HyprlandNvidia-AUR/README.md

    ./hyprland-nvidia-dependencies.sh
    ```

-This script automates the installation of all necessary dependencies, ensuring a smooth Hyprland experience on your Arch Linux system, specifically tailored for Nvidia graphics cards.
+This script automates the installation of all necessary dependencies, enabling you to enjoy the full Hyprland experience on your Arch Linux system with Nvidia graphics cards.

-Enjoy your enhanced Arch Linux with Hyprland experience on Nvidia graphics cards! 🎉

-## ⚠️ Important Note

-This repository exclusively automates the installation of dependencies for the AUR package **hyprland-nvidia** and does not handle the installation of the AUR package itself.

-## 🙌 Acknowledgments

-Thanks to the creators of **Hyprland** for their outstanding work in developing a dynamic Wayland compositor based on wlroots that maintains a remarkable appearance while delivering outstanding performance.
-Explore Hyprland on [GitHub](https://github.com/hyprwm/Hyprland).

-We also appreciate the maintainers of the **hyprland-nvidia** AUR package.
-Find the AUR package on the Arch User Repository [here](https://aur.archlinux.org/packages/hyprland-nvidia).
-Enjoy your enhanced Arch Linux with Hyprland experience on Nvidia graphics cards! 🎉
+Enjoy Arch Linux with Hyprland on Nvidia graphics cards! 🎉